 A Real Affliction: BPD, Culture, and Stigma

 I'm a writer and teacher with a history of BPD, and I'm currently writing a memoir about living with the disorder.
-I'm the author of The Floating World (Ballantine) and The Demimonde in Japanese Literature (Cambria Press), and I've published fiction and nonfiction in Michigan Quarterly Review, The Mississippi Review, Salon, Electric Literature, Prairie Fire, The Antigonish Review, and many other publications.
+I'm the author of The Floating World (Ballantine) and The Demimonde in Japanese Literature (Cambria Press), and I've published fiction and nonfiction in Ploughshares, Michigan Quarterly Review, Mississippi Review, Salon, Electric Literature, Prairie Fire, and many other publications.
 I earned a PhD in Comparative Literature from the University of California, Berkeley, and teach literature and writing at the University of Victoria and Royal Roads University.

 Connect with me